ADesoutter/symphony-p8/README.md

 - deletionDate : timestamp, nullable, default now

 - projects : many to many
-- user : one to one
+- user : one to one, uni-directional

 ### Tag